ssaunier/ssaunier.github.io/_posts/2013-12-27-goodbye-applidget.markdown

 ---
 layout: post
 title: "Goodbye Applidget"
-description: "As of January 2014, I am starting a new life as a freelance web consultant"
+description: "As of January 2014, I am starting a new life as a web consultant"
 category: blog
 ---

-After 1 year and 9 months of service, I am leaving [Applidget](http://www.applidget.com) to focus on my freelance career.
+After 1 year and 9 months of service, I am leaving [Applidget](http://www.applidget.com) to focus on my consulting career.
 I have been working on [MobiCheckin](http://www.mobicheckin.com/) with [@rpechayr](http://twitter.com/rpechayr), [@W_Deluche](https://twitter.com/W_Deluche), [@m7alleus](https://m7alleus) and [@Ahrryg](https://twitter.com/Ahrryg).
 I am proud of what we built, a robust, well-tested, full-featured SaaS product.
 For the stats nerds out there, here are some numbers:

 <figure class="center">
   <img src="/images/posts/github-ssaunier-mobicheckin.png" alt="2187 commits" />